bitcoin-computer/docs/More-Examples/fungible-token.md

 # Fungible Token

 We explore how an ERC20 style contracts (as defined in [EIP20](https://eips.ethereum.org/EIPS/eip-20)) can be built on Bitcoin.
-We use two classes, the ``TokenBag`` class describes a simple object that stores a number of tokens with a send function.
+We use two classes, a ``TokenBag`` can stores tokens and has a send function.
 The ``ERC20`` class makes it possible to deal with multiple token bags in the same way that a wallet deals with multiple unspent outputs.

 ## Token Bag

-A ``TokenBag`` stores a number of tokens.
-It has a function ``send`` to send tokens to another user.
+The constructor of the ``TokenBag`` class stores the number of tokens an the initial owner.
+The ``send`` function first checks if there are sufficient funds.
+If so it creates a new smart object that sends the required number of tokens to the recipient.

 ```js
 export class TokenBag {